History of Racial Equity and Social Justice Initiatives

 Racial Equity and Social Justice Grant est. 2017

 This grant opportunity is available to Iowa City-based organizations, both non and for-profit, with the purpose of encouraging, empowering, and engaging racial equity and social justice initiatives through programs, activities, or services that help eliminate inequities in the Iowa City community.
-Programs that address one or more of the six priority service areas will receive preference: education, building community, housing, criminal justice, health, and employment.
+Programs that address one or more of the six priority service areas will receive preference: Building Communities, Criminal Justice, Education, Employment, Health, and Housing.
 The Human Rights Commission reviews applications and then forwards its recommendations to the City Council for review and approval.
 The City Council has approved $100,000 for FY2023, which will be split among the recipients.

 Racial Equity and Social Justice Quarterly Updates from City Departments